Would you eat something someone cared about? Would you eat something someone whispered to sweetly?

 On an episode of the brilliant, hidden camera show on TruTV called Impractical Jokers, the comedian Salvatore (Sal) Vulcano assumed the role of a worker at the counter of a bakery.
-In the course of his duties, in an episode, titled “Who Arted?”, Sal speaks to the pastries that a customer ordered before placing them in that customer’s take home pastry box.
-The implied joke, in this transaction, was that Sal had developed a familiar bond with these pastries that went beyond the usual, professional association a baker has with his creations.
+In the course of his duties at the bakery, in an episode, titled “Who Arted?”, Sal spoke to one of the pastries a customer ordered before placing it in that customer’s take home pastry box.
+The implied joke, in this transaction, was that Sal developed a familiar bond with these pastries that went beyond the usual, professional association a baker has with his creations.

 “I’m going to give you to this lady now, and she’s going to eat you,” he whispered to the pastry.
-Then, as if involved in an argument with the pastry, Sal Vulcano added: “I’m sorry, this is just the way things are.”
+In response to the confection’s purported plea, Sal Vulcano added: “I’m sorry, this is just the way things are.”